 1.The French Knot

 One of the most well-known western embroidery designs is the French knot technique.
 This technique is simple in the sense that it is easy to execute but the look and feel created by this technique is very fresh.
 The French knot basically means knotting the fabric in the same spot more than once and creating a thick pattern.
 Different colours of threads are used for creating patterns like flower bunches, fruit bunches and leaves.
-Mostly this kind of technique is used for designing home décor fabrics but a lot can be done if Indian style floral patterns are created using the French knot technique.
+This technique is the most suitable for designing home décor fabrics but there is scope for using it in Indian style floral patterns.

 Image Source: Pumora